-- a) Unless the loan is from a Tribe, before accepting the loan the Campus Committee must review and may advise on which tribes must be consulted. - b) The controlling agent has requested that the UC maintain such short-term care. - c) UC and the controlling agent have entered into an agreement in writing, delineating the terms of the loan, including, if appropriate, applicable terms relating to NAGPRA or CalNAGPRA compliance responsibilities. - d) Loans may not exceed two (2) years unless extensions are approved by the Chancellor. - e) UC maintains the Human Remains and Cultural Items in accordance with the standards described in Section V.J.2 above unless otherwise described in the agreement between the controlling agent and UC and approved by the Chancellor after consultation with the Campus Committee. - f) Records of all loan agreements under this section must be maintained by the Repatriation Coordinator or a another campus official designated by the Chancellordesignated museum official.
-The Repatriation Coordinator will include a summary of Human Remains and Cultural Items loaned to UC in the campus biannual report described in Section V.H.
+- 1) Unless the loan is from a Tribe, before accepting the loan the Campus Committee must review and may advise on which Tribes must be consulted. - 2) The controlling agent has requested that the UC maintain such short-term care. - 3) UC and the controlling agent have entered into an agreement in writing, delineating the terms of the loan, including, if appropriate, applicable terms relating to NAGPRA or CalNAGPRA compliance responsibilities. - 4) Loans may not exceed two (2) years unless extensions are approved by the Chancellor. - 5) UC maintains the Human Remains and Cultural Items in accordance with the standards described in Section V.J.2 above unless otherwise described in the agreement between the controlling agent and UC and approved by the Chancellor after consultation with the Campus Committee. - 6) Records of all loan agreements under this section must be maintained by the Repatriation Coordinator or another campus official designated by the Chancellor.
+The Repatriation Coordinator will include a summary of Human

+Remains and Cultural Items loaned to UC in the campus biannual report described in Section V.H.